...

 If you have been infected with a bacterial infection, or viral infection because of negligence on the part of a hospital, you may be wondering:

 The answer to all of the above is yes.
-If it can be proven that the hospital owed you a duty of care and you were made ill because of malpractice on the part of the hospital, you may be entitled to claim compensation.
+If it can be proven that the hospital owed you a duty of care and you suffered unnecessarily because of substandard care, you may be able to claim compensation.

 If you believe you are owed compensation for a hospital-acquired infection, Legal Helpline can help you.
-Call us today on 0161 696 9685 for your free hospital negligence claims consultation.
-We will speak to you in-depth about your ordeal and if we believe you are owed compensation, we can provide you with an experienced personal injury solicitor to handle your compensation claim.
-Call now to see if you are entitled to claim or use our online claims form to get in contact with us.
-We’re looking forward to hearing from you.
+Call us today on 0333 000 0729 for your free hospital negligence claims consultation.
+We will speak to you in-depth about your ordeal, and if we believe you are owed compensation, we can connect you with an experienced personal injury solicitor.
+Call now to see if you are entitled to claim, or contact us using our online claims form to get in contact with us.

 Jump To A Section